 The island is also known for its many shell varieties and large number of shark's teeth, and many people walk the beach every day to add to their shell collections.

 Some people bring bicycles over on the water taxi and ride the length of the island.
 (But, the sand pathways are very soft so riding is best on the beach, where the sand is packed harder.)

 You can also explore the island on a golf cart (rentals available on the island)

 For rainy afternoons, there is an island library with books and tapes.
 Many of our homes also offer movies and books, puzzles and games.

 Does the Beach Ever Become Unsafe for Swimming?
 What About Hurricanes?

 The beach on Little Gasparilla Island is generally considered to be a calm, family-friendly beach year-round.
 There are very rare periods of larger waves or higher winds but even during storms, the surf is generally quite mild.
 There are no lifeguards on Little Gasparilla so little ones will always need supervision on the beach.

 Hurricanes simply cannot be predicted.
-However, the island has NEVER had a direct hit and even during the severe storms of 2004 and 2005, we had minimal damage.
+However, the island has never had a direct hit and even during the recent storms, most homes experienced minimal damage.
 In the event of a mandatory evacuation, you may be asked by authorities to leave the island.
-Keep in mind that most houses sit 8-15 feet above the dunes so storm surge is a minimal threat.
+Keep in mind that most houses sit 8-15 feet above the dunes so storm surge is usually not a major threat.